alisharey/Arabic-Speech-Emotion-Recognition/README.md

 # Emotion Recognition Model

-This repository contains the implementation of an emotion recognition model using deep learning techniques.
-The model is designed to recognize emotions from speech data using spectrograms and various neural network architectures.
+This repository contains the implementation of an emotion recognition model using a CNN-BiLSTM-Attention architecture on KSUEmotion dataset.

 ## Table of Contents
 - [Installation](#installation)